marcorossi10/CarND-Advanced-Lane-Lines/writeup.md

 The most difficult part of the video was when the street changes color to a lighter gray: here the original pipeline I implemented was failing and the lane identification was extending up to the road boundary on the left.
 To solve this issue I had to add a colour threshold on the L channel.

 The pipeline could fail anytime that the colour and/or edge thresholding fails to find the lines and unfortunatetly this is quite likely to happen since the pipeline was tested only on a specific scenario.
-Thus, a good starting point to improve it would be to define a pipeline to tune the parameters on a more extended set of scenarios.
+Thus, a good starting point to improve it would be to define a pipeline able to tune the parameters on a more extended set of scenarios.

 The line identification is sometimes wobbling.
 This is mainly due to the fact that there is no memory used in the algorithm: a better results could be obtained by adding a sort of filter that takes into account previous information in order to smooth the current one.
 But overall, I am satisfied with my lane lines identification, even the radius estimation is providing values within an accettable range.